|

 None.

-(6) Medical Officer considers it necessary that
+(6) Medical Officer considers it

-all listed as seriously wounded be evacuated
+necessary that all listed as seriously

-immediately because of lack of facilities for
+of lack of facilities for proper care.

-(7) Pack train badly shot up and scattered,
+(7) Pack train badly shot up and

-report of losses of stores and animals will
+scattered, report of losses of stores

-follow later.
+and animals will follow later.

-(8) No losses of ammunition or weapons known at
+(8) No losses of ammunition or weapons

-present.
+known at present.
 Check up being made.

 (10) Further details later.